MicrosoftDocs/microsoft-salescopilot-docs/articles/eap-faq.md

 ## What does the access code do?

-The access code adds 300 licenses for Copilot for Sales into your tenant.
+The access code adds 300 trial licenses for Copilot for Sales into your tenant.
 This is a limited time offer.
 The licenses can then be assigned to a user so that they can access all capabilities in the product for six months.

 ## How long do I have to redeem the access codes?